jbgreenh/pmp-mandatory-use/data/README.md

 data on pmp database users
 # supplement
 this data is required to add supplemental information such as overlapping prescriptions, opioids to opioid naive patients, etc.
+number of rx written over MME threshold and opioid and benzodiazepine counts do not require supplemental data
 ### active_rx_data.csv
 all active prescriptions for opioids and benzodiazepines
 ### naive_rx_data.csv